 A common struggle in the lean community is the perception that if senior leadership doesn’t drive lean, then the rest of the organization can’t be lean.
-As Masaki Imai put it, the three most important requirements in embracing kaizen and lean are 1) top management commitment, 2) top management commitment, and 3) top management commitment.
+As Masaaki Imai put it, the three most important requirements in embracing kaizen and lean are 1) top management commitment, 2) top management commitment, and 3) top management commitment.
 All is not lost if these three most important requirements are lacking.

 Before I suggest two potential countermeasures, remember that lean is a life-long journey.
 Expect it to take time.

 Create the Demand for Continuous Improvement